Voice Artist – Audio Producer and Sound Designer – Educator – Studio Designer – Consultant

 Dave’s hobbies include Photography, Renovating & Restoring and trying to learn to play guitar.
 “My dream is to someday perform publicly..at least once”.
 David resides in the eastern Annapolis Valley with his daughter ‘Joy’.
 MediaVoice is located in West Hants, a 40 minute drive from Halifax, the capital of Nova Scotia, Canada.

-David is also a blogger and frequent Media commentator on evolving Radio issues and he continues to study and research the changing Radio medium.
+David is also a frequent Media commentator on evolving Radio issues and he continues to study and research the changing Radio medium.
 Winter 2018 began David’s next chapter as he moved from a fulltime NSCC teaching role to part-time status so he can devote more time to MediaVoice projects that have been ‘on hold’ for too long.
-To contact David for professional voicing, consulting, broadcast technical studio design, contracting or any question… simply email David@Mediavoice.ca
+To contact David for professional voicing, consulting, broadcast technical studio design, contracting or any Radio question… email David@Mediavoice.ca